PASTAplus/content-x/templates/resources/iam.md

 ## Accounts

-The *Accounts* page displays your primary profile along with the identity provider used to sign in.
-It also lists any linked accounts.
-Account linking lets you combine profiles from different identity providers into a single identity, ensuring seamless access to your data packages no matter how you sign in.
-You can unlink accounts at any time; however, permissions for specific data packages will remain tied to the primary profile under which they were originally created.
+The **Accounts** page displays your primary profile and any linked profiles, along with the identity providers used to sign in.

 <img class="screen-shot" src="/static/images/IAM-Accounts.png" width="95%">

+- **Multiple Accounts:** Each profile is associated  with a single identity provider account.
+You can create multiple profiles by signing in with different accounts — even from the same provider.

+- **Linking Profiles:** If you have multiple profiles, you can link them to gain combined access to all resources across those profiles.
+You may sign in with your primary profile or any of the linked profiles.

+- **Unlinking Profiles:** You can unlink profiles at any time.
+Unlinking a profile enables you to sign in to it separately again.
+An unlinked profile retains all permissions that have been specifically granted to it, but will no longer have permissions from the profiles to which it was previously linked.

 ## Groups

-The _Groups_ page allows any user with a profile to create and manage user groups for more efficient access control.
-Instead of granting permissions to individual users one by one—a process that can quickly become cumbersome and error-prone—you can assign permissions directly to a group in a single step.
-Adding a user to a group immediately grants them access to all resources associated with that group, while removing them revokes that access instantly.
+The **Groups** page enables you to create and manage user groups for more efficient access control.
+Instead of granting permissions to individuals one by one — a process that can quickly become cumbersome and error-prone — you can assign permissions directly to a group in a single step.
+Adding a member to a group immediately grants them access to all resources associated with that group, while removing them revokes that access instantly.

 <img class="screen-shot" src="/static/images/IAM-Groups.png" width="95%">

 ## Memberships

-The *Memberships* page shows you the groups of which you are a member, and it gives you the option to leave any group by clicking the "Leave" button.
+The **Memberships** page shows you the groups of which you are a member, and it gives you the option to leave any group.

 <img class="screen-shot" src="/static/images/IAM-GroupMembership.png" width="95%">

 ## Permissions

-The Permissions page enables you to assign and manage access levels for the resources you own, specifically data packages and their individual components.
-Permissions can be granted to either an individual user profile or a group across three distinct tiers:
+The **Permissions** page enables you to assign and manage permissions for the resources you own, specifically data packages and their individual components.
+Access  can be granted to either an individual user profile or a group across three distinct tiers:

-- **Reader** provides read-only access, making it ideal when you want others to view or download your data and metadata without the ability to modify it.
+- **Reader (Read-only access)**: Enables viewing or downloading your data and metadata both through the web interface and API without the ability to modify it.
-- **Editor** inherits all Reader capabilities and adds the ability to modify the resource, including deleting it or uploading new revisions.
+- **Editor (Write access)**: Inherits all Reader access and grants access to modify the resource, including deleting it or uploading new revisions.
-- **Owner** includes full Editor privileges while granting administrative rights to add, modify, or revoke permissions for other users.
+- **Owner (Admin access)**: Inherits all Editor access and grants access to add, modify, or revoke permissions for other users.
+- **None (No access):** Disable explicit access.
+Access may still be granted through other permissions, e.g., if the resource has Public or Authenticated access, or the subject is a member of a group that has access, the subject will still have access.

-_Caution_: Exercise care when granting Editor or Owner privileges, as these allow other users to alter your data or alter who has access to it.
+_Caution_: Exercise care when granting Editor or Owner access, as these allow other users to alter your data or alter who has access to it.

 <img class="screen-shot" src="/static/images/IAM-Permissions.png" width="95%">

 ## Profile Menu

-The *Profile menu* is accessed by selecting your avatar button near the top-right of the toolbar.
-The menu itself provides you with four options: **Edit Profile**, **Select Avatar**, **Access Keys**, and **Authentication Token**.
+The **Profile menu** is accessed by selecting your avatar button near the top-right of the toolbar.
+The menu provides four options: **Edit Profile**, **Select Avatar**, **Access Keys**, and **Authentication Token**.

 <img class="screen-shot" src="/static/images/IAM-Avatar.png" width="95%">

-- **Edit Profile** - This menu item will allow you to modify attributes of your profile.
+- **Edit Profile** - Modify attributes of your profile.
 These include changing your profile visible name, your active email address, and consenting to receive low-volume notification emails from EDI.
 You may also delete your profile if you desire.
 This last action will prohibit you from accessing EDI applications that require authentication.
-- **Select Avatar** - This menu item will allow you to select available avatars to display on avatar enabled applications.
+- **Select Avatar** - Select available avatars to display on avatar enabled applications.
 Only avatars associated with your primary and linked profiles are available for selection.
-- **Access Keys** - This menu item will allow you to create and manage EDI API Access Keys.
+- **Access Keys** - Create and manage EDI API Access Keys.
-- **Authentication Token** - This menu item will allow you to view and copy your current EDI authentication token.
+- **Authentication Token** - View and copy your current EDI authentication token.

 ## Additional Information